George White Pratt

-George White Pratt (March 23, 1840 – January 17, 1899) was a member of the Wisconsin State Assembly and the Wisconsin State Senate.
+George White Pratt (March 23, 1840 – January 17, 1899) was an American businessman and Democratic politician from Oshkosh, Wisconsin.
+He was the 23rd and 28th mayor of Oshkosh and represented the area for one term each in the Wisconsin Senate (1891–1895) and State Assembly (1889).

 Biography

-Pratt was born on March 23, 1840 in East Haddam, Connecticut.
-He moved to Oshkosh, Wisconsin in 1871, where he "was one of the leading lumber dealers in the state".
+Pratt was born on March 23, 1840, in East Haddam, Connecticut.
+He moved to Oshkosh, Wisconsin, in 1871, where he "was one of the leading lumber dealers in the state".

 Career

 Pratt was elected to the Senate in 1890.
 He was a member of the Assembly the previous year.
 Additionally, he was Mayor of Oshkosh and a member of the Winnebago County, Wisconsin, as well as a delegate to the 1884 Democratic National Convention.

 Pratt died at his home in Oshkosh, after two years of declining health.